 Finding fuzzy floats

-Sunday 9 July 2017This is more than seven years old.
+Sunday 9 July 2017This is over seven years old.
 Be careful.

 For a 2D geometry project I needed to find things based on 2D points.
 Conceptually, I wanted to have a dict that used pairs of floats as the keys.
 This would work, except that floats are inexact, and so have difficulty with equality checking.
 The “same” point might be computed in two different ways, giving slightly different values, but I want them to match each other in this dictionary.